ikkeps/isocode/README.md

 * Ignore the differrence between ways of writing literal values: e.g. ` "abc" ` == `q(abc)`.
 Even `"123"` == `123`
 * Variable names can be differrent, but must be consistent: `$a + $a` == `$b + b`, but `$a + $b` != `$c + $c`
-* Whitespace / newlines are ignored
+* Whitespace, newlines and comments are ignored.

 ## Usage

 You can give it file or string as a pattern.
-Also, see `--help`
+Also, see `--help`.

 ```
 # isocode -v -p '$abcd + $def' ~/tmp/otrs/